julzaza/wildwitchherbs/_posts/2025-07-12-menstrual-blood-earth-ritual.md

 - Cover the offering gently with soil.
 Sit quietly and feel the exchange—**what leaves you also nourishes you.**

-For a step-by-step guide on returning menstrual blood to the Earth in sync with the **White Moon and Red Moon cycles**, see **[Offering Menstrual Blood to Mother Earth for Fertility](/fertility-rituals-menstrual-magic/)**.
+For a step-by-step guide on returning menstrual blood to the Earth in sync with the **White Moon and Red Moon cycles**, see **[Menstrual Blood Magic for Fertility](/fertility-rituals-menstrual-magic/)**.

 Learn how aligning your offerings with lunar cycles enhances their energy in our guide on **[Full Moon Rituals and Sacred Herbs](/full-moon-rituals/)**.